Public Interest Litigation: Does it work?

 Also speaking at the event was solicitor Kevin Brophy, who has worked on a number of equality cases including that of Senator Katherine Zappone and Dr Ann Louise Gilligan in their attempt to have their marriage recognised in Ireland.

-Other speakers included Professor Gerry Whyte of Trinity College Dublin, who has published extensively in the areas of public interest law and constitutional law, and Rachel Power, Coordinator of the Public Interest Law Alliance (PILA), who talked about the role of NGOs in taking and supporting public interest law cases.
+Other speakers included Professor Gerry Whyte of Trinity College Dublin, who has published extensively in the areas of public interest law and constitutional law, and Rachel Power, Manager of the Public Interest Law Alliance (PILA), who talked about the role of NGOs in taking and supporting public interest law cases.
 PILA’s parent organisation, FLAC, represented Dr Foy throughout her landmark case for recognition.

 The seminar is part of a series organised by Dr Mary Rogan, Head of Law at Dublin Institute of Technology, and Professor Ivana Bacik, Trinity College Dublin in conjunction with the Public Interest Law Alliance.